-- The Strategic Plan which identifies and communicates the Council's vision of its purpose and intended outcomes for citizens and service users.
-This is supported by an action plan that is updated annually. - The Strategic Risk Register which reflects the objectives of the Strategic Plan and identifies the implications for the Council's governance arrangements. - The Constitution This is the fundamental basis of the Council's governance arrangements and includes: - Defining and documenting the roles and responsibilities of the executive, nonexecutive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication. - Reviewing and updating procedure rules, financial procedure rules, a scheme of delegation and supporting procedure notes / manuals, which clearly define how decisions are taken. - The Policy Framework which includes the documents relating to Corporate Governance including: - The Local Code of Corporate Governance. - A risk management strategy detailing processes and controls required to manage risks. - The Anti-Fraud and Corruption Policy - The Ethical Framework which includes documents relating to standards of conduct and good practice which include: - A code of conduct which defines the standards of behaviour for all Members. - o Planning procedures Code of Practice - Protocol on Member/Officer Relations - Media Protocol - Monitoring Officer Protocol - Chief Finance Officer Protocol - o Resources Protocol - A whistle blowing policy for receiving and investigating complaints from the public and staff. - Gifts and Hospitality Guidance - ➤ The Chief Finance Officer Protocol sets out the responsibilities to conform with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government (2016). - The operation of a Governance and Audit Committee which undertakes the core functions of an audit committee, as identified in CIPFA's document 'Audit Committees Practical Guidance for Local Authorities'.
-It also acts as the 'client' committee scrutinising the performance of the Colchester Commercial (Holdings) Limited and its subsidiary companies. - The operation of a Scrutiny Panel to ensure that the actions of the Cabinet accord with the policies and budget of the Council, monitor the financial performance of the Council, link spending proposals to the Council's policy priorities and review progress and to review decisions of the Cabinet via the call-in procedure. - A performance management system for all officers that identifies key objectives and development needs. - > A member training and development programme.
+- ➤ The Strategic Plan which identifies and communicates the Council's vision of its purpose and intended outcomes for citizens and service users.
+This is supported by an action plan that is updated annually. - ➤ The Strategic Risk Register which reflects the objectives of the Strategic Plan and identifies the implications for the Council's governance arrangements. - ➤ The Constitution This is the fundamental basis of the Council's governance arrangements and includes: - Defining and documenting the roles and responsibilities of the executive, nonexecutive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication. - Reviewing and updating procedure rules, financial procedure rules, a scheme of delegation and supporting procedure notes / manuals, which clearly define how decisions are taken. - The Policy Framework which includes the documents relating to Corporate Governance including: - The Local Code of Corporate Governance. - A risk management strategy detailing processes and controls required to manage risks. - The Anti-Fraud and Corruption Policy - The Ethical Framework which includes documents relating to standards of conduct and good practice which include: - A code of conduct which defines the standards of behaviour for all Members. - Planning procedures Code of Practice - o Protocol on Member/Officer Relations - Media Protocol - Monitoring Officer Protocol - Chief Finance Officer Protocol - Resources Protocol - A whistle blowing policy for receiving and investigating complaints from the public and staff. - Gifts and Hospitality Guidance - ➤ The Chief Finance Officer Protocol sets out the responsibilities to conform with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government (2016). - The operation of a Governance and Audit Committee which undertakes the core functions of an audit committee, as identified in CIPFA's document 'Audit Committees Practical Guidance for Local Authorities'.
+It also acts as the 'client' committee scrutinising the performance of the Colchester Commercial (Holdings) Limited and its subsidiary companies. - The operation of a Scrutiny Panel to ensure that the actions of the Cabinet accord with the policies and budget of the Council, monitor the financial performance of the Council, link spending proposals to the Council's policy priorities and review progress and to review decisions of the Cabinet via the call-in procedure. - A performance management system for all officers that identifies key objectives and development needs. - A member training and development programme.

-- A communications strategy which establishes clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation. - A partnership strategy that ensures that the quality of the Council's partnerships are improved and that all partnerships, both current and proposed, add value. - Treasury management practices and policies
+- A communications strategy which establishes clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation. - Treasury management practices and policies